WaterFutures/water-futures-battle/docs/problem/system-interventions/index.md

 #### Water Pricing (Utility)

-Participants must decide the water pricing increase strategy for each year.
+Participants must decide the water pricing adjustment strategy for each year.
 They have two options: increase all water price components according to inflation, or define a custom policy by specifying the percentage increase for each component (e.g., 2%).

 ```YAML